-What’s really interesting is that the synthesis of cannabis and tobacco forms a different beast in and of itself; that’s partly why the humble ‘spliff’ has become such a worldwide phenomenon.
-Spin creates a unique smoking experience, unlike either of the drugs in isolation.
+What’s really interesting is that the synthesis of cannabis and tobacco forms a different beast in and of itself, which is partly why the humble ‘spliff’ has become such a worldwide phenomenon.
+Spinning facilitates a unique smoking experience, unlike either of the drugs in isolation.
 Nicotine is incredibly addictive; it acts upon the opioid receptors in the brain, providing an instantaneous calm, along with a sensation of lightheaded pleasure.
 [Editor’s note: I want a smoke so badly right now.]
-It also releases adrenaline, increasing your heart rate along with your blood pressure.
-Cannabis induces similar sensations; combine the two together and you get a powerful psychoactive that induces an intoxicating muscle relaxing effect.
-Moreover, nicotine and THC are both known to induce a particular ‘head high’ euphoria; this only enhances the experience of mixing the two.

-Mixing cannabis with tobacco will also have you feeling the effects much quicker, with more THC for the body to absorb.
+Mixing cannabis with tobacco will even have you feeling the effects of the weed much quicker, with more THC for the body to absorb.
 A fascinating study from 2009 found that when tobacco and cannabis were combined together, higher levels of THC were actually available to the body.
 The study compared the THC delivered to the bloodstream via a spliff and a joint.
 The pure joint contained 32.70 milligrams per gram, with the spliff containing 58.90 milligrams per gram.
-These tests ultimately revealed that tobacco increases the vaporization efficiency of THC by around 45%, on average.
+These tests ultimately revealed that tobacco increases the vaporisation efficiency of THC by around 45%, on average.

 Spinning isn’t all fun and games, though.
 It’s known that cannabis smokers who mix tobacco into their joints are statistically five times more likely to exhibit signs of substance dependence.
-This is confirmed by certain trends; in particular, most people who end up smoking spliffs do not stop at just one.
+This is confirmed by certain trends, including the fact that most people who end up smoking spliffs do not stop at just one.
 They repeat the occasion over and over, perhaps hundreds or thousands of times.

 What’s more, the tars and toxins caught by cigarette filters become more available to the lungs in a spliff.
 Admittedly, it is rare to see someone chain-smoking spliffs in the same fashion as a packet of cigarettes.
 Nevertheless, continuous long-term use of cannabis and tobacco can lead to nasty health effects, much like the ones we know about from the plain packaging ads.

-Cannabis also releases its own share of carcinogens when combusted.
+In the process of combustion, cannabis also releases its own share of carcinogens.
 Luckily, cannabis also has potent anti-carcinogenic properties.
-It won’t counteract the worst effects of tobacco, but it will provide some protection to your system, assuming the alternative is pure cigarette smoke.
+It probably won’t counteract the worst effects of tobacco, but it will provide some protection to your system… assuming the alternative is pure cigarette smoke.